Best Van Life Gear at REI

 MPOWERD Luci Portable Solar String Lights

 Create better camp ambiance with the MPOWERD Luci Portable Solar String Lights.
-We love these for stringing up at camp to have nighttime lighting, and the cord tucks into the unit making them super portable and easy to store when not in use.
+I love these for stringing up at camp to have nighttime lighting, and the cord tucks into the unit making them super portable and easy to store when not in use.
 You can charge these string lights via the built-in solar panel or by plugging them into a USB charger.

 Van Life Clothing at REI